Pest Services & Info

 Home Page Form

-Your Complete Pest Control Company
+Your Complete Pest Control in Newport News, VA

 Are you looking for pest control in Newport News, VA?
 If the answer to that question is yes, make sure to contact our team at Mares Exterminating.
 Our group of professionals will be more than happy to help you with any pest problems you may come across.
 Your satisfaction and safety are always our priority.
 If you're ready to get started, call us if you're looking for the pest control Chesapeake, VA has relied on for years.
 We'll happily answer any questions you may have regarding our services and pricing.
 We look forward to hearing from you and working with you in the near future!